Table of contents

 Website: care-planner.co.uk

-Care Planner offers detailed profiles for each service user, as well as real time status of medication deliveries.
-It also helps users access an audit trail of who received what medication and when.
+Care Planner offers detailed profiles for each service user and real-time status of medication deliveries.
+Users can access an audit trail of who received medication, what was administered, and when.

 Log My Care